anthonykouttron/variable-gain-amp/README.md

 Here's a photo of the layout from the bottom view of the board implemented in Pcbnew:
 <a href="https://imgur.com/JLpGlCf"><img src="https://i.imgur.com/JLpGlCf.jpg" title="source: imgur.com" /></a>

-More renders are available in the render directory.

 Files included:
->Circuit Schematic PDF
+  - Circuit Schematic PDF
->BOM
+  - BOM
->GERBER Files
+  - GERBER Files
->Drill File
+  - Drill File
->Layout PDF
+  - Layout PDF
->Images of the PCB
+  - Images of the PCB
->Bode Plots
+  - Bode Plots
->3D renders
+  - 3D renders